Reweighted Spectral Partitioning Works: A Simple Algorithm for Vertex Separators in Special Graph Classes: Bounds via Geometric Intersection Graphs

+Planar graphs admit a very well-structured representation as a ball-intersection graph.
+This comes from the celebrated circle packing theorem:

 \begin{theorem}[Planar Circle Packing Theorem/Koebe-Andreev-Thurston Theorem \cite{koebe1936kontaktprobleme,andreev1970convex,thurston1979geometry}] Let $G$ be a simple undirected graph.
-Then $G$ has a univalent planar circle packing if and only if $G$ is a planar graph.
-Moreover, if $G$ is a maximal planar graph, then this circle packing is unique up to M\"{o}bius transformations. \end{theorem}
+Then $G$ is the geometric intersection graph of $2$-dimensional balls with ply $1$ (a circle packing) if and only if $G$ is a planar graph.
+Moreover, if $G$ is a maximal planar graph, then this representation is unique up to M\"{o}bius transformations. \end{theorem}

-Spielman and Teng~\cite{spielman1996spectral, spielman2007spectral} made use of this theorem to bound $\lambda_2(G)$ for planar graphs $G$, hence giving a proof of a weaker version of the planar separator theorem via \cref{thm:cheeger-inequality-edge-expansion}.
-We will use a similar argument to bound $\lambda_2^*(G)$, allowing us to give a new proof of the \emph{full} planar separator theorem via \cref{thm:cheeger-inequality-vertex-expansion}.
-We will make use of one of their theorems to accomplish this:
+Spielman and Teng~\cite{spielman1996spectral, spielman2007spectral} made use of this theorem to bound $\lambda_2(G)$ for planar graphs $G$, hence giving a ``spectral'' proof of a weaker version of the planar separator theorem via \cref{thm:cheeger-inequality-edge-expansion}.
+We will use a similar argument to bound $\gamma^{(1)}(G)$, hence also implying a ``spectral''-type of proof of the planar separator theorem in full generality via \cref{thm:refined-cheeger}.
+We will make use of one key result of Spielman and Teng to accomplish this:

 \begin{theorem}[{\cite[Theorem 4.5]{spielman1996spectral, spielman2007spectral}}] Let $B_1,\dots,B_n$ be a collection of balls in $\RR^d$ with centres $c_1,\dots,c_n$, so that no point $x\in\RR^d$ is contained in $\left\lceil\frac n2\right\rceil$ of the balls.
-Then there is an homeomorphism $\alpha$ from $\RR^d$ to a subset of the sphere $S^d$, \footnote{We use the standard topological convention of $S^d$ as the $d$-dimensional surface of the $(d+1)$-dimensional unit ball embeddable in $\RR^{d+1}$.
-This differs from the notation of Spielman and Teng, who used $S^d$ to denote the $(d-1)$-dimensional surface of the $d$-dimensional unit ball.} so that $\alpha(B_i)$ is exactly a geodesic ball in $S^d$ with center $\alpha(c_i)$, and moreover so that the centroid of the values $\alpha(c_1),\dots,\alpha(c_n)$, in the natural representation of $S^d$ as surface of the unit ball of $d+1$ dimensions, is exactly the origin. \end{theorem}
+Then there is a homeomorphism $\alpha$ from $\RR^d$ to a subset of the sphere $S^d$, \footnote{We use the standard topological convention of $S^d$ as the $d$-dimensional surface of the $(d+1)$-dimensional unit ball embeddable in $\RR^{d+1}$.
+This differs from the notation of Spielman and Teng, who used $S^d$ to denote the $(d-1)$-dimensional surface of the $d$-dimensional unit ball.} so that $\alpha(B_i)$ is exactly a geodesic ball (or sphere cap) in $S^d$ with center $\alpha(c_i)$, and moreover so that the centroid of the values $\alpha(c_1),\dots,\alpha(c_n)$, in the natural representation of $S^d$ as surface of the unit ball of $d+1$ dimensions, is exactly the origin. \end{theorem}